-- 2 tsp raw cacao or cocoa powder
+- 2 teaspoon raw cacao or cocoa powder

-- Transfer mixture to a bowl and fold in the chocolate chips.
+- Transfer the dough to a bowl and fold in the chocolate chips.

 - Grease an 8×8 brownie pan add mixture into the pan, using a spatula or your hand to spread the mixture.
 If your hands get sticky simply wet your hands and push the mixture into the entire pan.
 You can even add a few extra chips on top.